Sociology and Social Research MAStudy level: Postgraduate

 Research Practice – 15 credits

-Through a series of interactive workshops, students will acquire a methodological tool-kit, to enable them to become skilled social researchers.
-The module will provide students with the theoretical, conceptual, investigative, and practical tools they need to apply in their own independent research, including a final research project.
+Through a series of interactive workshops, students will acquire a methodological toolkit, to enable you to become a skilled social researcher.
+The module will provide you with the theoretical, conceptual, investigative, and practical tools they need to apply in their own independent research, including a final research project.

 Evaluation and Evidence in Policy and Practice – 15 credits